OCR Biology Respiration Revision Notes

 Master OCR Biology Respiration using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Respiration is the biochemical process by which cells convert glucose and oxygen into energy, carbon dioxide, and water.
-It is essential for providing the energy required for cellular activities.
+Respiration is a biochemical process that converts glucose and oxygen into energy, carbon dioxide, and water.
+It is essential for all living organisms as it provides the energy required for cellular activities.

 Key Concepts

-• 2Aerobic respiration requires oxygen and produces more energy than anaerobic respiration.
+- 2Aerobic respiration uses oxygen and produces more energy than anaerobic respiration.

-• 4Anaerobic respiration occurs in the absence of oxygen and results in less energy production, along with by-products like lactic acid or ethanol.
+- 4Anaerobic respiration occurs in the absence of oxygen and produces less energy, resulting in by-products like lactic acid or ethanol.

 Simple Explanation